IrisThuo/IrisThuo/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Ruby, ruby on rails
+- 🌱 I’m currently learning Ruby, ruby on rails and perfecting my react skills
 - 🧿 Im really into AI and virtual reality video games.
 - ⚡ 6 foot even........5'4 on a bad day
-- 😄 Pronouns: she/they